Rafa6il/Tiempo/README.md

 * pyowm==3.2.0

 ## Setup
-To run this project, install the dependencies locally using freeze:
+To run this project, install the dependencies locally using:

 ```
 $ cd ../tiempo